-With both offering the chance to earn 5% cashback in the first three months, these are by far the most generous rates in the market and are particularly well-timed for Christmas.
+With both offering the chance to earn 5% cashback in the first three months, these are by far the most generous rates in the market.

 While the rates fall sharply thereafter (more on that later), these are still extremely competitive cards for those who are serious about racking up a decent amount of cashback on their spending.

-It’s just a pity you can’t use them everywhere…
+It’s just a pity you still can’t use them everywhere…

 Platinum Cashback Card: pros and cons